-This Section provides a description of Waimakariri District, explains what the District Development Strategy is and why it is needed.
-It provides background information on how the Draft District Development Strategy has been prepared to date, key overarching influences and proposed next steps in its development.
-A glossary of terms and abreviations is provided at the end of this document.
+This Section provides a description of the Waimakariri District, explains what the District Development Strategy is and why the strategy is needed.
+It provides background information on how the District Development Strategy was prepared and its key overarching influences.
+A glossary of terms and abbreviations is provided at the end of this document.